 But then - at the end of S4, during the last two-part finale, came the very cool and enchanting Tanya Roberts.
-Critics all say that if she came in on S4 instead of Hack then it might still be running today.
-Roberts, man - those aquamarine purple eyes, that wry sultry crackle in her voice, those slim hips and willowy form, man, that Roberts is as natural a fit for the Angels as the day is long.
+Critics all say that if she came in on S4 instead of Hack then the show might still be running today.
+Roberts, man - those aquamarine purple eyes, that wry sultry crackle in her voice, those slim hips and willowy, tall shapely form-- man, that Roberts is as natural a fit for the Angels as the day is long.
 But really it may have been just too late.
 The show belonged in the 70s, like mood rings, huge medallions over black turtlenecks, and carpeted vans.

 To that end, here's Season Three, episode-by-episode, in all its sporadically competent glory.
 This is the season wherein, even with Sabrina still in the mix, the Angels seemed to be forgetting how to do their job.
-No longer able to defend themselves, or think on their feet, they fell victim to lazy writing, Old plots were borrowed from Spelling's Honey West, a half-hour, quick-moving series; at an hour, they felt really stretched and empty.
-Allergic to guns, void of moxy, the girls depended on time and again on convenient coincidental machinations and cross-cutting to see them through.
+Increasingly void of moxy, the girls often had to relie on convenient coincidental machinations and cross-cutting to see them through.
 Thanks to the wavering attention of overtaxed screenwriters like the "Selznick of Spelling" Ernest Lakso, there's also no shortage of easy 'going nowhere slow' old hammy show biz types meandering around the edges of scenes, mugging indiscriminately for, presumably, SAG scale and the chance to get back under the studio roofs like the old times.

 But there's still occasional glimmers of 70s charm and the slyly assertive feminism of the first season; Jill Monroe even comes back for a spell or two, looking dangerously thin but with one hell of an impressive tan.
 And today's Law and Order variations owe a rather large debt to this show and its contemporary and tawdrier later-in-the-evening ancestor, Police Woman.
 Tell your friends, pally.